kiwidamien/StackedTurtles/content/my_first_package/save_the_environment.md

 An _environment_ is a way of starting with a new Python installation, that doesn't look at your already installed packages.
 In this way, it simulates having a fresh install of Python.
 If two applications require different versions of Python, you can simply create different environments for them.
 If you start from a fresh environment and install as you go, you are able to generate a list of all packages installed in the environment so that others can easily duplicate it.

 There are many different environments and dependency managers in the Python ecosystem.
 The most common ones in use are `virtualenv` and `conda` (but there are others such as `poetry`, `pyenv/pipenv`, `hatch` and probably many more I haven't heard of).
 This article is about using `conda` to manage environments, although all of these tools share the same broad goals.
 Some of the differences between these tools are touched on in the **Alternatives** section.

+There are two steps to using an environment (with a third step needed if you want to use Jupyter notebooks)

+1. Creating the environment, either from scratch (a new project) or from a yaml file (duplicating an environment)
+2. Activating the environment for use.
+3. Register the environment with Jupyter.

+To leave an environment, we have to _deactivate_ it.
+The quickstart below will walk through the typical workflow.

 ### Using an environment (quickstart)